 “Ya, fuck, I’ll keep that in mind next time I’m fuckin’ stupid enough to stop and to help folks in need—only help rich assholes.
 Lesson learned.”

 When Percy felt more or less sure they had finally passed over where the Authority Control line might vaguely be, she climbed up to the bridge of the sail.
-Up in the light breeze she scanned around the horizon with a pair of binoculars.
+Up in the light breeze, she scanned around the horizon with a pair of binoculars.
 She saw some aircraft off in the distance, but they were not coming towards the Prospect.
 She felt like the Prospect must surely be in the new Authority’s waters now.
 But there was no way to tell with any certainty.

 They cruised easily on the surface with the diesel running for the next few hours.
 Hemi repeatedly made the trek down through the Prospect and into the Gnat to check the remaining fuel oil.
 Each time he diligently pulled the dipstick and, gripping it with an oily rag, noted the fuel level remaining by the light of his flashlight.